 In order to prepare for the AP US history course, you are to read and analyze ONE of the following three famous historical speeches.
-These speeches are of similar length and are attached to this assignment.
+These speeches are of similar length and are attached to the end of these instructions.

 - 1. George Washington's Farewell Address (1796) - 2.
 William Jennings Bryan's Cross of Gold Speech (1896) - 3.
 Barack Obama's Speech on Race (2008)